wvanheemstra/tacit/Creating NodeJS Modules.md

 Password: ********
 Email: (this IS public) willem@vanheemstrasystems.com

-We will store the modules for tacit within the tacit repository on github, as follows:
+We will store the modules for tacit within the its own repository on github, as follows:

-tacit/tacit_modules/
+tacit-helloworld

 ========= Creating a Package File ==========

 The first module (as an example) we will call "tacit-helloworld"

-Change directory to go inside tacit/tacit_modules/tacit-helloworld
+Change directory to go inside tacit-helloworld

 Then type: